-Emu Park Museum is located in Hill Street in the main Emu Park township.
-It is well worth spending an hour or so to take a look at some very interesting exhibits and local history.
+Emu Park Museum is located in Hill Street in the main township of Emu Park on the beautiful Capricorn Coast.
+It is well worth spending an hour or so to take a look at the interesting exhibits relating to the local history.
 The volunteers there will be happy to help you with your visit.

-The Emu Park Museum is a volunteer organisation , who have been providing information and valuable assistance to the general public since 1984.
+The Emu Park Museum is a not for profit organisation and its volunteers have been providing information and valuable assistance to the general public since 1984.

-The Museum also acts a sub-tourist information body, and has many pamphlets and brochure for the visitor.
+The Museum also acts a sub-tourist information body and has many pamphlets and brochures for visitors.

-The Museum offers research assistance for those seeking information about past residence and happenings in and around Emu Park.
+The Museum offers research assistance for those seeking information about past residents and historical events in and around Emu Park.

-Information is available about King O’Malley who recuperated at Emu Park after serious life threatening illness.
+Information is available about King O’Malley who recuperated at Emu Park after a serious life threatening illness.
 King O’Malley went on to start the Commonwealth Bank of Australia.

 HOURS OF OPERATION: